chetanpawar0989/HW4_Advanced_Docker/README.md

 * Use two different VMs to isolate the docker hosts.
 VMs can be from vagrant, DO, etc. vagrant init dbit/ubuntu-docker-fig; vagrant up
 * The client should just be performing a simple "set/get" request.
-* In total, there should be 4 containers.
+* In total, there should be 4 containers....

 3) **Docker Deploy**: Extend the deployment workshop to run a docker deployment process.